dasta400/dzOS/README.md

 1. Copy the _.img_ files into the Micro SD Card
 1. Create a text ASCII file called __disks.cfg_ and add one line for each _.img_ file, with its name in the line.
 Be sure to leave an extra line at the end of the file. _#_ can be used to write comments.
 1. Insert the Micro SD Card in the MicroSD Card Adapter
-1. Turn dastaZ80 on, and format the disk with commmand _formatdsk_
+1. Turn dastaZ80 on, and format each disk with the commmand _formatdsk_

 Alternatively, the image file can be formatted with _imgmngr_ (tool provided with [ASMDC](https://github.com/dasta400/ASMDC)): _imgmngr -new myimage.img mydisk_